TechLabs-Berlin/st21-artifacts/README.md

 * ...

 ## Authors and acknowledgment
-Many thanks to all team members and especially to our wonderful mentor as well as the whole Tech Lab crew.
+Many thanks to all Tech Labs team members and to our wonderful mentor as well as the whole Tech Lab community.
 Thank you for having us.

 * mentored by: Renan Bandeira